-There are various types of warts, also known as verruca, that affect humans.
-These include the common wart, flat wart, plantar wart, filiform wart, periungual wart, mosaic wart and genital wart.
-Each type has specific characteristics that distinguish them from the other types of wart, as classified below.
+There are various types of warts, which are also known as verruca, that affect humans.
+These include the common wart, flat wart, plantar wart, filiform wart, periungual wart, mosaic wart, and genital wart.
+Each type of wart has specific characteristics that distinguish them from the other types.

 Common warts may develop individually or in a small cluster in an area of the body.
-They commonly affect the knuckles, fingers and knees, but may appear on any part of the body.
+These warts commonly affect the knuckles, fingers, and knees, but may appear on any part of the body.

 Characteristics of the common wart include:

 - Raised from the skin